Audrew36/dotfiles/README.md

 3. enter nvim and enter :PlugInstall or to clean and remove use :PlugClean
 4. enter nvim and enter :CocInstall if needed
 5. enter nvim and enter :CocInstall coc-clangd if needed
-6. also you can install cclc if necessary
+6. also you can install cclc if necessary "sudo apt install ccls"
 7. sudo apt-get install exuberant-ctags in order to run TAGBAR plugin
+8. Install latest stable nodejs
+9. enter nvim and enter :CocInstall clangd.install if needed

 ## Quick review of features: